alex-ren/teaching/source/cs320_concept_programming_language_2014_fall/sec4/content.rst

 .. code-block:: bash

-  python -m unittest test  # all the tests in test.py python3 -m unittest test.NumberTestCase  # all the tests in NumberTestCase python3 -m unittest test.NumberTestCase.test_negtive # one test
+  python3 -m unittest test  # all the tests in test.py python3 -m unittest test.NumberTestCase  # all the tests in NumberTestCase python3 -m unittest test.NumberTestCase.test_negtive # one test